Jordan Leopold

 Jordan Douglas Leopold (born August 3, 1980) is an American former professional ice hockey defenseman.

+He was the 2002 Hobey Baker award winner.
 He was drafted in the second round, 44th overall, by the Mighty Ducks of Anaheim in 1999, though never making an appearance with the team.
 In his NHL career, Leopold played for the Calgary Flames, Colorado Avalanche, Florida Panthers, Pittsburgh Penguins, Buffalo Sabres, St. Louis Blues, Columbus Blue Jackets and Minnesota Wild.

 Playing career

 Junior/Collegiate

 Prior to joining the NHL, Leopold played for the Armstrong Falcons of Plymouth, Minnesota, and went on to play collegiate hockey with the University of Minnesota from 1998 until 2002, where he helped the Golden Gophers win an NCAA national championship despite pressure to leave the University early to play in the NHL.
-After his first year with Minnesota, scoring 23 points, Leopold was drafted in the 1999 NHL Entry Draft in the second round, 44th overall, by the Mighty Ducks of Anaheim as a prospective offensive defenseman.
+After his first year with Minnesota, scoring 23 points, Leopold was drafted in the 1999 NHL entry draft in the second round, 44th overall, by the Mighty Ducks of Anaheim as a prospective offensive defenseman.
 After completing his sophomore season with the Golden Gophers, Leopold became the property of the Calgary Flames, traded by the Mighty Ducks in exchange for Andrei Nazarov and a second-round draft pick.
 In 2001–02, his final season with the University of Minnesota, he won the Hobey Baker Award for being the season's outstanding player in college hockey.
 He also played for the US in the World Championships that year.